 Kenya is home to over 1,000 species of exotic birds and is the ultimate birdwatcher’s paradise.
 Take an escorted birdwatching safari, escorted by Maasai bird expert, Wilson ole Kasaine, whose encyclopaedic knowledge will enhance your enjoyment.

 On this safari, you can expect to identify at least 200 different species of birds, including 10 varieties of the cuckoo!

-Yawn with the hippo during an early morning safari in Tsavo National Park.
+Yawn with the hippo during an early morning safari.

 While the hippo may not resemble the ponies you are used to, it certainly does enjoy water.
-Catch hippos splashing around at Mzima Springs in the early morning before they hide from the hot afternoon sun in mud and papyrus leaves.
-Glimpse the hippopotamus in full through an underwater viewing chamber.
+Catch hippos splashing around in pools or rivers in the early morning before they hide from the hot afternoon sun in mud and papyrus leaves.

 At dusk, hippos move from water to land to graze upon the grass.
 Don’t miss out on seeing this unique animal in Kenya!

 Gaze into the googly eyes of the galago.

 The greater and lesser galagos, or bushbabies, might be the cutest of all the safari animals.

 Although they are incredibly small, they have very large eyes as well as loud vocalizations.
 The galago is part of the primate family and is nocturnal.